simondanielsson/nvim-pandas.nvim/README.md

 # nvim-pandas.nvim

-This is a neovim plugin for smoothly interacting with pandas dataframes from debugging sessions using `dap`.
+The only plugin you need for smoothly interacting with pandas dataframes from within `nvim-dap`'s debugging sessions.

 ## TODOS